bee-eater/inveasy/README.md

 ## 💖 Help Me Keep This Project Going

 Maintaining and improving this project takes time, energy, and resources.
-If you’ve found it useful, inspiring, or valuable in any way, consider supporting its continued development:
+If you like the idea and want to see the project progressing and released, consider supporting its continued development!
+Ideally you're a frontend (react) or backend (python) dev and you're in need of a tool like this!

 ## 🙌 Ways You Can Help